Isiah Kiner-Falefa Player Props: Yankees vs. Guardians

 Guardians Pitching Rankings

-- The pitching staff for the Guardians has a collective 8.5 K/9, which ranks 21st in MLB.
+- The 8.4 strikeouts per nine innings compiled by the Guardians pitching staff ranks 19th in MLB.

-- The Guardians have the eighth-ranked team ERA across all MLB pitching staffs (3.75).
+- The Guardians have a 4.33 team ERA that ranks 13th among all MLB pitching staffs.

-- Guardians pitchers combine to surrender nine home runs (0.8 per game), the eighth-fewest in baseball.
+- Guardians pitchers combine to allow the ninth-fewest home runs in baseball (10 total, 0.8 per game).

-- The Guardians are sending Gaddis (0-0) to make his third start of the season.
+- Battenfield takes the mound for his first start of the season for the Guardians.

-- In his last appearance on Wednesday, the righty tossed six scoreless innings against the Oakland Athletics while surrendering one hit.
+- The right-hander will make his MLB debut.
+He's 25 years old.

 © 2023 Data Skrive.
 All rights reserved.